cherbon1/rp_interface/README.md

 pip install git+https://gitlab.ethz.ch/ebonvin/rp_interface.git
 ```

 For upgrading, use the following options `--force-reinstall --no-deps`.
-Simply using `--upgrade` won't work because this option only compares the version number, and version numbers aren't automatically bumped here
+Simply using `--upgrade` won't work because this option only compares the version number, and version numbers aren't automatically bumped here.

 ### Adding a new interface
 Add your bitfile to the `bitfiles` directory.
 Create a new class in the `top_level_modules` directory that inherits from `rp_interface.red_pitaya_module.RedPitayaTopLevelModule`.